ADHD and mental health

 ADHD (Attention Deficit Hyperactivity Disorder) affects a person’s ability to concentrate, control impulses and manage energy levels

 For people with ADHD, the pressure to meet social, academic or professional expectations can feel intense.
-Over time, this can erode self-confidence, increasing the risk of mental health issues.
-ADHD also affects emotional regulation, making it harder to manage stress, anger and sadness.
-Understanding the connection between ADHD and mental health is key to managing both effectively since struggles of living with it can also affect mood, self-esteem and relationships.
+Understanding the connection between ADHD and mental health is key to managing both effectively since struggles of living with ADHD can also affect mood, self-esteem and relationships.

 Common myths about ADHD